Bombardier in talks to sell business-jet unit to Textron: WSJ

-(Reuters) - Canada's Bombardier Inc BBdB.TO is in talks to sell its business-jet unit to U.S. maker of Cessna jets, Textron Inc (TXT.N), the Wall Street Journal reported here, citing people familiar with the matter.
+(Reuters) - Canada’s Bombardier Inc is in talks to sell its business-jet unit to U.S. maker of Cessna jets, Textron Inc, the Wall Street Journal reported, citing people familiar with the matter.

-The move will help the struggling Canadian train and plane maker to pare its billion of dollars in debts, the report said.
+The move will help the struggling Canadian train and plane maker to pare billions of dollars in debt, the report said.

-Bombardier’s shares have plunge more than 30% so far this year.
-On Jan 16, it flagged a 2019 profit warning, citing problematic rail contracts, as well as warned of a potential write down in the value of a plane partnership with Europe’s planemaker Airbus (AIR.PA).
+Bombardier’s shares have plunged more than 30% so far this year.
+On Jan.
+16, company flagged a 2019 profit warning, citing problematic rail contracts, as well as warned of a potential write down in the value of a plane partnership with Europe’s planemaker Airbus.

 Bombardier declined comment on the WSJ report, but a source familiar with the company’s thinking told Reuters it was holding talks over both rail and aviation assets to keep all its options open.

+Acquiring Bombardier’s business jet unit would add the Global series of large-cabin aircraft to Textron’s portfolio, which mostly makes small- and medium-sized corporate planes.

+Analysts have said that a deal would expand the U.S. company’s aircraft offerings, allowing it to offer a complete family of jets to a wider range of customers.

-Textron also declined to comment.
+Textron declined to comment.

 Shares of Textron rose more than 9%, while those of Bombardier’s were up over 10%.

-Reporting by Ankit Ajmera in Bengaluru and Allison Lampert in Montreal; Editing by Shinjini Ganguli
+Reporting by Ankit Ajmera in Bengaluru and Allison Lampert in Montreal; Editing by Shinjini Ganguli and Vinay Dwivedi